StephCambria/WorkdayPlanner/README.md

 Mobile version pending!

 ## Contributing
-You can contribute to this project by submitting bugs via [ISSUES](https://github.com/StephCambria/NodeREADMEGenerator/issues).
+You can contribute to this project by submitting bugs via [ISSUES](https://github.com/StephCambria/WorkdayPlanner/issues).

+Image used is credited to Shawnn Tan via [unsplash](https://unsplash.com/photos/PE9iebFh2Ao).

 ## Tests
 All testing was done locally